jlo031/speckle_reduction_4_sea_ice/README.md

 Tiff files with calibrated and speckle reduced-data are provided by Loic and Ines.

 ### Set up conda env
+Either run everything in the environment specified in the workflow (some packages like matplotlib or cartopy might be missing in standard installations), or create a new environment with all libraries installed.

     # create and activate new environment
     conda create -y -n sr4si gdal
     conda activate sr4si